Whiplash After Car Accident: Causes, Symptoms And Legal Options

 Can I sue for whiplash after a car accident?

-Yes.
-If your auto insurance company refuses to pay for – or cuts-off – No-Fault benefits related to the whiplash you suffered, then you can sue for unpaid, overdue medical bills, attendant care, medical mileage, replacement services and lost wages because your injuries have prevented you from returning to work.
+If your auto insurance company refuses to pay for – or cuts-off – No-Fault benefits related to the injury you suffered, then you can sue for unpaid, overdue medical bills, attendant care, medical mileage, replacement services and lost wages because your injuries have prevented you from returning to work.

-You can also sue the at-fault driver for pain and suffering compensation as a result of your collision-related injuries, but you will first have to show that the other driver was at-fault for causing the crash and that your back pain constitutes a “serious impairment of body function” under our auto law.
+In Michigan, you can also sue the at-fault driver for pain and suffering compensation as a result of your whiplash injury, but you will first have to show that the other driver was at-fault for causing the crash and that your back pain constitutes a “serious impairment of body function” under our auto law.

 Additionally, you may be able to sue the at-fault driver for other economic damages, such as excess and future medical bills and lost wages.